c4spar/deno-cliffy/command/README.md

 ## ❯ Generic types

 Since `v0.21.0`, cliffy has strict types by default.
-All types, option and environment-variable names will be automatically magically infered 🪄. **It is no longer recommanded to define the types manuelly with the generic parameters**.
+All types, option and environment-variable names will be automatically magically inferred 🪄. **It is no longer recommended to define the types manually with the generic parameters**.
 The only exceptions is when you want to organize your sub commands in separate files, than you can use the first two generic constructor parameters which are used do define required global options and types.

 ### Generic parent types